Maxiboy441/PixelPrime/Documentation/Technical-Concept.md

 - ASP.NET Core Identity: For handling user authentication and authorization.
 - Entity Framework Core (EF Core): For database interactions and ORM capabilities.

+### Recommendations
+On the first login of the day, new Recommendations are requested and safed

 ## TODO's
 | Title  |